cjdouglas/MazeGenerator/README.md

 # MazeGenerator
-A simple maze generator (in progress) using a disjoint set and a minimum spanning tree algorithm to generate the maze.
+A simple maze generator using a disjoint set and a minimum spanning tree algorithm to generate the maze.

-Instructions to run the project will be added when further progress is made